oprypin/mkdocs-same-dir/README.md

 and now you can move this **mkdocs.yml** into your **docs** directory, or move your docs alongside **mkdocs.yml**.

 [**See example layout**](https://github.com/oprypin/mkdocs-same-dir/tree/master/example)

+### Important notes

+Another necessary effect of this plugin is that files *directly at the root* of the **docs** dir will no longer be picked up, unless they are Markdown files.

+And note that the [implementation](https://github.com/oprypin/mkdocs-same-dir/blob/master/mkdocs_same_dir/plugin.py) of this plugin is a huge hack that monkeypatches MkDocs' internals.
+But I pledge to keep up with MkDocs updates and keep it working as long as that's still possible.